 Corporate social responsibility (CSR) as a strategy is an essential part of your company’s reputation.
-Not only will your CSR help build your corporate reputation and customer base, it also will help protect your business from reputation damage and accelerate your recovery time after a crisis.
+Not only will your CSR help build your corporate reputation and customer base, it will also help protect your business from reputation damage and accelerate your recovery time after a crisis.

 - What is CSR and why is it important?